athaleys/CloudComputing/tutorial/SQS.md

 # AWS Simple Queue Service (SQS)
 Amazon Simple Queue Service (Amazon SQS) is a message queuing service which is used to send, store, and receive message between software componenents.
-This tutorial is to demonstrate on how to use AWS SQS using management console.
+This section is to demonstrate how to use AWS SQS using management console.

 ## Prerequiset
 AWS account and access to AWS Management console.